slbailey/Retrovue/docs/domain/PlaylogEvent.md

 - [Channel manager](../runtime/ChannelManager.md) - Stream execution
 - [Operator CLI](../operator/CLI.md) - Operational procedures

-**Lineage:** Layered Plans (with Zones + Patterns resolving to assets) → Day (built from layered plans, resolves Zones + Patterns to concrete assets with exact wall-clock times; primary expansion point for Programs→episodes and VirtualAssets→assets; VirtualAssets already expanded) → Playlog (resolved list of media segments with exact wall-clock timestamps derived from ScheduleDay, each mapping to a ScheduleDay and pointing to a concrete asset, with support for fallbacks and last-minute overrides)
+**Lineage:** Plans (with Zones + Patterns, priority resolves overlapping Zones) → Day (built from plans using Zones and Patterns, resolves Zones + Patterns to concrete assets with exact wall-clock times; primary expansion point for Programs→episodes and VirtualAssets→assets; VirtualAssets already expanded) → Playlog (resolved list of media segments with exact wall-clock timestamps derived from ScheduleDay, each mapping to a ScheduleDay and pointing to a concrete asset, with support for fallbacks and last-minute overrides)